 Your church may have been considering live streaming your weekly gatherings for quite some time now.
 We’ve certainly talked about why you should livestream plenty, so for this article’s purpose, we’ll assume you already know why it’s important.
-But the impact of COVID-19 on our society may be forcing your hand to make the leap.
 When faced with the decision to go fully online or simply close completely until the dust settles, we see most churches choosing to make the switch to digital.

 The good news is, in today’s world, it has never been easier to go live to your congregation.
 And better yet – you do not need to have a huge budget to create a memorable and meaningful experience.
 If you want to quickly pivot to meeting your people online, here are a few tips to help you go live today–and some suggestions on making it a great experience too.